-How has ACTAsia’s Caring for Life education programme been part of this ‘revolution’?
+How has ACTAsia’s Caring for Life education programme been part of this ‘reform’?

-China’s ‘education revolution’ has, in part, been as a result of the introduction of ACTAsia’s Caring for Life (CFL) education programmes into Mrs Zhou’s school and nine Pioneer Schools across China.
+China’s ‘education reformation’ has, in part, been as a result of the introduction of ACTAsia’s Caring for Life (CFL) education programmes into Mrs Zhou’s school and nine Pioneer Schools across China.

 Mrs Zhou’s first meeting with Pei, proved hugely influential and allowed Mrs Zhou to clearly understand what CFL could offer the students.
 Seeing the opportunity for a collaboration with ACTAsia and the incredible benefits of the CFL programme, Mrs Zhou set about introducing this unique and award-winning programme to her school.

 What is ACTAsia’s Caring for Life education programme that Mrs Zhou teaches?